fabacab/inline-gdocs-viewer/readme.txt

 Charts most likely fail to display because of a mismatch between the chart you are using and the format of your spreadsheet.

 Each type of chart expects to retrieve data with a certain number of rows and/or columns.
 If your Google Spreadsheet is not already designed to create data for a chart, you might be able to use the `query` attribute to select only the rows and/or columns that the `chart` you're using expects.
-Otherwise, consider creating a new sheet with the proper formatting and using the `gid` attribute in your shortcode.
+Otherwise, consider creating a new sheet with the proper formatting and setting it as the `key` in your shortcode.

 To learn more about the correct spreadsheet formats for each chart type, please refer to [Google's Chart Gallery documentation](https://google-developers.appspot.com/chart/interactive/docs/gallery) for the type of chart you are using.